 [Sung.]
 Is she really going out with him …

-A line from the song of the same name.
-Sample lyrics: “Is she really going out with him?/Is she really gonna take him home tonight?/Is she really going out with him?/'Cause if my eyes don't deceive me/There's something going wrong around here …”
+“Is She Really Going Out With Him?” is a 1978 song by British singer-songwriter Joe Jackson, his first single.
+Sample lyrics: “Is she really going out with him?/Is she really gonna take him home tonight?/Is she really going out with him?/’Cause if my eyes don’t deceive me/There’s something going wrong around here …”

 The unbearable whiteness of being.

 The Unbearable Lightness of Being is a novel by Milan Kundera about a love affair set against the backdrop of the Soviet invasion of Czechoslovakia.
 It was made into a 1988 movie starring Daniel Day-Lewis and Juliette Binoche.